Psycholinguistic Databases & Corpora

 Need frequency values for a list of your stimuli based on a corpus of 50 million words?
 Dump them into Professor Marc Brysbaert's database, and voila.
 Link to this awesome psycholinguistic database here.

-Here's one for the scientific annals.
-This is a corpus composed of 480 common English nouns judged on the quality of how they combine with extant profanity (e.g., ass) to form novel profane compound words (e.g., assrocket).
+Here's one for the scientific annals (and yes, I did say annal).
+This is a corpus composed of 480 common English nouns (e.g., bucket) judged on the quality of how they combine with extant profanity (e.g., cunt) to form novel profane compound words (e.g., cuntbucket).
 For each word, you will find its rating (judged by 21 people) as well as coding across a range of psycholinguistic variables.
 Download the file in CSV format here.
-Download the appendices for the scientific paper here.